 Sometime in the mid 1980's Niemela split from Rokon and formed Ranger International to produce a Chinese built copy of the Rokon.
 It was intended for sale overseas as an agriculture tractor.
 The Chinese built Rokons had numerous detail differences when compared to their US built counterpart.
 It's not known how many Chinese Rokons were built, perhaps as many as 100.

-In December 1991, Robert Korpi sold the company and in April 1992 Rokon moved to 140 West Road, Portsmouth, N.H.
+In December 1991, Robert Korpi sold the company to Tom Blais and in April 1992 Rokon moved to 140 West Road, Portsmouth, N.H.
 1994 models included the Scout and Trail-Breaker, and three other models based on the Trail-Breaker; the Ranger, a stripped down Trail-Breaker with no lights or rear seat; the Aqua-Trac, a Trail-Breaker in John-Deere colors fitted with a solid 3-point hitch; and the Fire-Ranger, a Trail-Breaker fitted with a fire pump for use by state forestry officials.

 In 1994 Rokon made another attempt at a newsletter.
 Titled "From the Summit", Volume 1, Number 1 was printed in the winter of that year.
 There was no Number 2.

 A Honda powered Rokon was developed in 1994.
 The first ever factory built 4-stroke Rokon, the Honda powered unit took over the Ranger name.